iondrive-co/sightseer/README.md

 # Sightseer

-Code for my personal website.
+Code for a personal website.
 Currently a demo site using the remix framework.